-You will also discover when the transaction log is used and how it's affected by the configured recovery model; what happens when a checkpoint occurs and how you can influence the frequency; and what the lazywriter does.
+You will also discover when the transaction log is used and how it's affected by the configured recovery model; what happens when a checkpoint occurs and how you can influence the frequency; and what the lazy writer does.

-The chapter starts by defining a "transaction" and what the requirements are for a database system to reliably process them.
-You'll then look at the life cycle of a simple query that reads data, taking a walk through the components employed to return a result set, before looking at how the process differs when data needs to be modified.
+The chapter starts by defining a "transaction" and outlining the database system's requirements to reliably process them.
+You'll then look at the life cycle of a simple query that reads data, looking at the components employed to return a result set, before examining how the process differs when data needs to be modified.

-Finally, you'll read about the components and terminology that support the recovery process in SQL Server, and the SQLOS "framework" introduced in SQL Server 2005 that consolidates a lot of the low-level functions required by many SQL Server components.
+Finally, you'll learn about the components and terminology that support the recovery process in SQL Server, and the SQLOS "framework" that consolidates a lot of the low-level functions required by many SQL Server components.

-Some areas of the life cycle described in this chapter are intentionally shallow in order to keep the flow manageable, and where that's the case you are directed to the chapter or chapters that cover the topic in more depth.
+NOTE Coverage of some areas of the life cycle described in this chapter is intentionally shallow in order to keep the flow manageable; where that's the case, you are directed to the chapter or chapters that cover the topic in more depth.